Architecture

 Based on metadata, the node identifies the relevant parquet files and uses the object store API to get these files.
 Here again, this only happens if the files are not already present locally.
 If the files are to be downloaded from object storage - this adds to latency and hence the occasional cold queries.

-As the leader, query node also responds to all the role, user management, dataset management API.
+Another node called Prism node responds to all the role, user management, dataset management API.